 Let’s not be petty and small, that’s so unrewarding.
 Let’s help each other, and in return, help ourselves.

-I visit my country every two years to connect with my family in Cambodia and during that time, I take the opportunity to give to the homeless and the elderlies whenever and wherever I can.
+I visit my country every two years to connect with my family in Cambodia and during that time, I take the opportunity to give to the homeless and the elderly whenever and wherever I can.

 One day my sister and I were in the rush to go see my grandmother for lunch a block away from my aunt’s house as we were late.
-While we walked out of the house I noticed two elderlies sitting in the corner of the house with their heads down, so I asked my sister to wait while I grab food for them.
+While we walked out of the house I noticed two elderlies sitting in the corner of the house with their heads down, so I asked my sister to wait while I grabbed food for them.

 She got irritated and said – “Kolyanne, you can’t save the world.”, she was right that I can’t save the world but I can make someone’s day bright so that they can remember that the world is not so bad after all.